 They are generally incompetent, dependent and frequently demanding.

-They are messy.
+They are often messy.
 They get dirty stuff all over themselves and don't care.
-They are more enthusiastic than careful .
+They are more enthusiastic than careful.
 Their physical coordination usually needs more development.

-Their rudeness may be more more thoughtless than malicious, but they have not developed the sophistication needed for using ANY tactfulness.
-Polite behavior is beyond their comprehension.
+Their rudeness may be more more thoughtless than malicious, but they have not developed the sophistication needed for using tactfulness.
+Polite behavior seems beyond their comprehension.

-Mom said my first grade teacher was appalled to learn that I was new to school, but I did know my numbers and letters, plus a few other things.
-I guess you could say I was home-schooled by my mom and older sister.
+Mom said my own first grade teacher was appalled to learn that I was new to school, but I did know my numbers and letters plus a few other things like how to write my name.
+I guess you could say I was passively home-schooled by my mom and older sister.
 I got along OK.

-One of the few things I remember about first grade, was that the teacher, one day, announced that we were going to plant a garden.
+One of the few things I remember about first grade was the day that the teacher announced that we were going to plant a garden.

 They will painfully peel back a gooey band-aid from their skinned knee and eagerly seek your appraisal of their latest roller skate injury.

-For many of us, it is too early to see the benefits of old age-wisdom which comes so late in life that few of us attain it.
+But, in some ways, small children demonstrate an innate sagasity that exceeds that of our own.
+For many of us, it is too early to see the benefits of old age-wisdom which supposedly comes late in life.
 Instead, we should try to understand the wise insight of young children.

-We older humans have a socially acquired sophistication, a learned a social and cultural tolerance, a usual politically and socially correct way of expressing ourselves.
+We older humans have a nominally acquired sophistication and have at least learned a politically and socially correct way of expressing ourselves.

 Eager to Learn